neuralmagic/sparseml/src/sparseml/transformers/sparsification/obcq/README.md

 The `ignore` parameter under `QuantizationModifier` allows us to define operations that either don't make sense to quantize or operations that are too sensitive to quantize.
 Performing quantization on sensitive operations will affect the final accuracy of the model.
 We also don't quantize the inputs to the embedding layer.

 Under `SparseGPTModifier`, we define `sparsity` as 0.5 because we are aiming for a model that is 50% quantized.
 The other parameters are:
-- `block_size` determines the number of columns to compress in one pass
+- `block_size` determines the number of columns to compress in one pass.
 - `quantize` whether or not to quantize weights during SparseGPT.
 A default quantization modifier will be applied when `quantize` is set to `True` and there is no `QuantizationModifier` in the recipe.
-- `dampening_frac` amount of dampening to apply to H, as a fraction of the diagonal norm
+- `dampening_frac` amount of dampening to apply to H, as a fraction of the diagonal norm.
-- `sequential_update` whether or not to update weights sequentially by layer, True saves on GPU memory
+- `sequential_update` whether or not to update weights sequentially by layer, True saves on GPU memory.
 - `mask_structure` string to define the structure of the mask to apply, "0:0" means that it's an unstructured mask.
 Setting it to "16:32" would mean that 16 out of every 32 weights will be zeroed out (structured sparsity).
-- `targets` list of layer names to compress during OBCQ, or '__ALL__' to compress every layer in the model
+- `targets` list of layer names to compress during OBCQ, or '__ALL__' to compress every layer in the model.

 ```yaml
 test_stage: